Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Some remarks on the notion of ball-convergence and topology of ball spaces

 \section{Some remarks on the notion of ball-convergence and topology of ball spaces}

-Since the notion of ball spaces stems from the topological background, it is a natural question whether the notion of convergence can be introduced in such setting.
+{It seems natural to ask whether the notion of convergence can be introduced in the setting of ball spaces}.
 The instinctiveness of such question may come from the fact, that we have already some convergence-related notions.
-The most obvious example would be the spherical completeness, which strongly resembles completeness from the metric setting.
+A good example would be the spherical completeness, which strongly resembles completeness from the metric setting.